kubenetworks/.github/profile/README.md

 ## FAQ

-- What should I do if the dependent image cannot be pulled, or the inner environment cannot access docker.io?
+### 1, What should I do if the dependent image cannot be pulled, or the inner environment cannot access docker.io?

+Answer: here are two solution to solve this problem

-- Answer: In the network that can access docker.io, transfer the image in the command `kubevpn version` to your own private image registry, and then add option `--image` to special image when starting the command.
+- Solution 1: In the network that can access docker.io, transfer the image in the command `kubevpn version` to your own private image registry, and then add option `--image` to special image when starting the command.
   Example: